pfmonville/enigmaX/README.md

 enigmaX file2.x keyfile1
 ```

-will prompt for the password that encrypted file2, uses keyfile1 to generate the scambler then decrypt file2.x, file2.x is not modified.
+will prompt for the password that encrypted file2, uses keyfile1 to generate the scrambler then decrypt file2.x, file2.x is not modified.

 the command: